matloff/Rthreads/README.md

 lots of applications.
 Here we take a matrix approach, with a parallel solution via **Rthreads**.

-We treat the case of *directed* graphs, meaning that a link from vertex i to vertex j does not imply that a link exists in the opposite direction.
+We treat the case of *directed* graphs, meaning that a direct link from vertex i to vertex j does not imply that a link exists in the opposite direction.
 For a graph of v vertices, the *adjacency matrix* M of the graph is of size v X v, with the row i, column j element being 1 or 0, depending on whether there is a link from i to j.
 We also assume the